cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

         tags = tags || (tag0 || tag1)

 if D > 1:
-    # Absorb tags into state 0; other states are not used any more
+    # Absorb tags into state 0; other states are not used anymore
     for ti in Split(tags, 256):
         Absorb(ZeroPad(ti, R))